AlexanderMac/bobr/README.md

 ## Options
-* `bowerConfig` - a path to bower configuration file, default is `./bower.json`.
+* `overrides` - an array of objects to override module names.
+By default, module name is a js file name without extension, use this option to override this.
-* `browserExternalFile` - a path to a file with your own modules, concatenates with result bower modules, after run bobr.
+* `browserExternalFile` - a path to a json file with your own modules, which you want to browserify.
+Bobr concatenate these modules with bower modules.

 ## License